Moving To San Francisco

 Which Neighborhoods To Live In?

-San Francisco is rather small but it is spread out and some neighborhoods are more isolated than others.
 It’s important to either know what your commute and lifestyle will be like before committing to a neighborhood unless you pick something central like Duboce Triangle, Lower Haight, Hayes Valley, Cole Valley etc.

 Living on a major bus or BART line is key to save you money, time and headaches commuting to/from work.
 If you are WFH, it’s not much of an issue unless you want to be social, optimize chances for going out and meeting new people (more on that later).